 New wellness sensor devices such as weight scale are detected by mobile device.
 User tries to associate the detected devices.
 Examples are below:

 User buys several kind of wearable wellness sensor devices such as blood pressure sensor, heart rate sensor.
 In order to start monitoring vital data using these sensors, User tries setting of these devices simultaneously.
-Note that please refer to [i.4] ETSI TR 102 732 “Use cases of M2M applications for eHealth”.
+Note that please refer to [b-ETSI TR 102 732] “Use cases of M2M applications for eHealth”.
 (Normal Flow)

 User buys wellness sensor devices such as weight scale, and newly deploys them at User’s house to check the wellness status daily.
 (Normal Flow)